 2. The Pyramids

-Nobody knows the real purpose for the construction of pyramids.
+Nobody knows the real purpose of the construction of pyramids.
 They were not only built in Egypt, as most people might think, but they can be found all over the world.
-Although experts say they were used as tombs, it is known that this was not their only intend.
+Although experts say they were used as tombs, it is known that this was not their only intention.